-In the scope of COTIF there are no provisions regarding infrastructure (or the energy subsystem on the infrastructure side).
-Instead, in accordance with ATMF Article 6 § 2, it is the responsibility of the railway undertaking to ensure the compatibility of the vehicle with the infrastructure it is operated on.
-The contracting state should make sure that as far as necessary for operation, the infrastructure manager makes available to any railway undertaking operating on its network the elements relating to the infrastructure characteristics.
+In the scope of OTIF there are no provisions regarding infrastructure (as well as energy subsystem on the infrastructure side).
+Instead of it in accordance with ATMF article 6 § 2, it is the responsibility of the railway undertaking to ensure the compatibility of the vehicle with the infrastructure it is operated on.
+The contracting state should make sure that the infrastructure manager makes available, as far as necessary for operation, to any railway undertaking operating on its network, the elements relating to the infrastructure characteristics.

-"(6) ...
-For the speed range above 320 km/h up to the maximum speed (if higher than 320 km/h), the procedure for innovative solution described in article 10 and Chapter 6 of this TSI shall apply."
+"(6) ...For the speed range above 320 km/h up to the maximum speed (if higher than 320 km/h), the procedure for innovative solution described in article 10 and Chapter 6 of this TSI shall apply."